 I could understand the meaning of her howling that night.
 She had never been arrested before and had no idea what was happening.
-When it became late at night and she found herself in the strange place, she had a panic attack.
+When it became late at night and she found herself in a strange place, she had a panic attack.

 I told her, “If somebody really wanted to steal, why would she sit down and have coffee inside the store?
 The person would want to run as fast as she could.
 The store manager simply could have asked the register clerk about the money.
 It could have been settled peacefully.”

 Others pitched in.
-“We are living such horrible time,” “People have become so intolerant and irritable nowadays,” “You will be fine, Grandma.
+“We are living such a horrible time,” “People have become so intolerant and irritable nowadays,” “You will be fine, Grandma.
 This is your first time,” “I want to hear you sing,” etc. There was an outpouring of cheers and advice.
 Since that night, we did not hear her screams any longer.

 I often ran into No. 59 during the morning exercise.
 She was a lively woman with several teeth missing.
-She always combed her hair with fancy-looking brush decorated with mother of the pearls.
+She always combed her hair with fancy-looking brush decorated with the mother of the pearls.
 One day she asked me, “Are you Chinese?”
 I said, “No, I am Korean.”
 Then she almost jumped and said, “I am half Korean.
 My father was Korean and my mother was Japanese.”
 Then she asked me, “What did you do?”
 I said, “Fraud.”
-She looked very surprised and asked, “How could you commit a fraud with that poor Japanese?”
+She looked very surprised and asked, “How could you commit fraud with that poor Japanese?”
 I shrugged and smiled. ” Then I asked her, “what did you do?”
 She said, “Drug.
 My second time.”

 I learned that No. 39 and No. 59 bought drugs from the same supply group.
 I overheard their conversation in the police van on the way back to the jailhouse from the Prosecutor’s office.
 They had several mutual friends and some of them were in hiding in Kyushu and others were rounded up by the police.
-From their conversation, I learned that No. 39 recently married and was arrested from traffic accident.
+From their conversation, I learned that No. 39 recently married and was arrested from a traffic accident.
 She probably was hallucinating and caused the accident.
 No. 59 told No. 39 that “A-chan, you looked much healthier than the last time I saw you.
 Much healthier.”
 No. 39 was diligently writing letters to those in the high places at the court seeking their mercy.

-No. 59 was the feistiest inmate with loudest voice in women’s section.
-When she did not like something, she launched protests in very strong and straightforward manner.
+No. 59 was the feistiest inmate with the loudest voice in women’s section.
+When she did not like something, she launched protests in a very strong and straightforward manner.
 I often heard her yelling at the guards from her cell.
 She would say things like “You guys do nothing around here.
 You people do not care about anything.
 You think doing nothing is the best because you do not any sense of responsibility.
 It is just the way it is here in Japan.
 We are so screwed up.”

 One day I asked No. 59 whether she played golf because she was wearing a bright pink Munsing golf wear jacket.
-It looked good on her and I said “you look pretty in the color.”
+It looked good on her and I said: “you look pretty in the color.”
 She told me she knew nothing about the sports and was just wearing it.
-Then she asked me what I was doing for living.
+Then she asked me what I was doing for a living.
 I told her that I was a university professor.
 Then she got absolutely excited.
 “What?
 A university teacher?
 Which university?
 Oh, the one close to the Hiroshima port?
 Not that one?
 Is your school close to that general hospital?
 Oh, the one next to the highway toll gate?
 I have never met a university professor in my entire life.
 I am a middle school dropout.
 Then you can read English well?”
-The male guard intervened our conversation.
+The male guard intervened in our conversation.
 He later told me not to share my personal information with other inmates because they are not trustworthy.